native-api/cpython/Doc/library/tkinter.rst

 Tkinter supports a range of Tcl/Tk versions, built either with or without thread support.
 The official Python binary release bundles Tcl/Tk 8.6 threaded.
-See the source code for the :mode:`_tkinter` module for more information about supported versions.
+See the source code for the :mod:`_tkinter` module for more information about supported versions.

 Tkinter is not a thin wrapper, but adds a fair amount of its own logic to